saezlab/Singlecell_course_2023/README.md

 # Computational Analysis of Single-cell data

-Teaching material for the course Computational Analysis of Single-cell data 2023 (Saez-Rodriguez, Tanevski)
+Teaching material for the course Computational Analysis of Single-cell data 2023 (Saez-Rodriguez, Tanevski, Badia i Mompel)

 08.05.2023 - 10.05.2023 (10:00 - 16:00)